Frequently Asked Questions

 - Yes.
 Students registered in 7 or more billable hours will automatically be charged $374.50 for parking via their student account on a semester basis.
 Please see the Student Parking website for more information and steps to opt-out of parking if you will not be bringing a car to campus.

-In response to the global academic disruptions caused by the COVID-19 pandemic, Loyola Marymount University has decided to waive the ACT/SAT requirement for students applying for fall 2021.
-This decision reflects the many canceled tests and the university’s commitment to our prospective students and their families during this time of uncertainty and stress.
-Some of your questions about this policy and other changes due to test cancellations and online learning are addressed here.
+Loyola Marymount University has decided to waive the ACT/SAT requirement for students applying for the fall 2021 semester through the fall 2022 semester.
+This decision reflects the many canceled tests and the university’s commitment to our prospective students and their families during this time of uncertainty.
+Some of your questions about this policy and online learning are addressed here.
 If you cannot find the answer to your question please contact us at firstname.lastname@example.org or attend one of our virtual information sessions.

 LMU is not changing our policy surrounding the acceptance of AP exam scores for credit.
 For more details, please click here.

-How will LMU award credit for Interntional Baccalaureate (IB) subjects, IB Diploma, and General Certificate of Education (GCE) A level subjects?
+How will LMU award credit for International Baccalaureate (IB) subjects, IB Diploma, and General Certificate of Education (GCE) A level subjects?

 LMU recognizes the effort that students have already made in their IB coursework and will continue to award advanced placement credit consistent with previous years to students who earn 5, 6,or 7 on select IB course results.
 For more details, please click here.